bisongsmith18-cyber/tribute-page/README.md

+# TRIBUTE PAGE
-# A tribute-page is a page which talks about Dr.Norman drip and shows how the html and css works which was style on the style.css which gives the beauty of the page
+## A tribute-page is a page which talks about Dr.Norman drip and shows how the HTML and CSS works which was style on the style.css which gives the beauty of the page.